Vigil Held for Teen Shot to Death While Trying to Buy Phone in Long Beach

-A community is mourning the loss of a teenager who was fatally shot while trying to buy a cellphone in Long Beach.
+A community is mourning a teenager who was fatally shot while trying to buy a cellphone in Long Beach.

+Dozens of friends, family and community members came together over the weekend to pray and remember 15-year-old Joshua Simmons.

 “We are all devastated because we love him so much,” said Vannarith Im, the victim’s uncle.